mitsuba-renderer/drjit/src/python/docstr.rst

     When enabled, traversal of complex objects, that usually are opaque to loops and conditionals, is enabled.

+.. topic:: JitFlag_SpillToSharedMemory

+    Enable spilling of excess registers into shared memory.

+    This flag activates an optimization that stores registers in shared memory when register pressure is high, reducing the need to spill to slower local memory.
+This can improve performance by lowering memory latency on register-intensive kernels.
+This flag only applies to the CUDA backend.

+    This flag is *enabled* by default.

 .. topic:: JitFlag_Default

     The default set of optimization flags consisting of